jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/2-SetupAzureFunctions.md

 # Set up an Azure Functions app

-For this app, we will create an Azure Functions app as a back-end.
+For this app, we will create our back-end using Azure Functions.

-This back-end will use Facebook authentication, meaning that any calls to Functions inside this app will only be permitted from authenticated users.
+This back-end will use Facebook authentication, meaning that any calls to our Azure Function will only be permitted from authenticated users.

 ## 1. Create the Functions app in the Azure portal

 1. In your browser, navigate to the [Azure portal](https://portal.azure.com/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn)

-2. On the left-hand toolbar, click **Create a resource**
+2. In the Azure Portal, on the left-hand toolbar, click **+ Create a resource**

     > **Note:** If the toolbar is collapsed, it will be shown as a green **+**

 3. In the **Search the marketplace** box, type **Function app**

-4. Tap the **Return** key on the keyboard
+4. On your keyboard, tap the **Return** key

 5. In the search results, select **Function App**

+   ![Searching for function app in the portal](../Images/PortalSearchFuncApp.png)

 6. At the bottom of the **Function App** window, click **Create**

-   ![Searching for function app in the portal](../Images/PortalSearchFuncApp.png)

-7. In the **Function App** window, make the following selections:
+7. In the **Function App** window, enter the following:

     - **App Name**: HappyXamDevsFunction-[Your Last Name]
       - E.g. `HappyXamDevsFunction-Minnick`